Pulmonary Stenosis in Children

 to prevent complications.

-child will need regular follow-up care at a congenital cardiac care center during his or
+child will need regular follow-up care at a congenital cardiac care center during

 Check with your child's cardiologist about your child's outlook.